brytonh/rat-groupme/README.md

 _For learning purposes only.
 I wanted to see how the GroupME API or similar chat-based framework would work as a RAT controller.
 This is not meant to be used maliciously._

-The implant is the rat.ps1 and is meant to be ran every X minutes, POSTing to the heroku python app asking for what commands to be ran.
+The implant is the rat.ps1 and is meant to be triggered every X minutes, POSTing to the heroku python app asking for what commands to be ran.
 After running these commands, output is sent to the "attackers" in their set groupme chat.